 In addition, the new Enforcement Advisory places an enhanced focus on the extent to which the company's cooperation results in identification of individual wrongdoers.
-In particular, in addition to clarifying the "known facts" to be reviewed and explained when meeting with the Division's staff, a company's response should also include all relevant facts relating to individuals responsible for the misconduct.
-The Enforcement Advisory also clarifies that the Division would consider whether (i) independent investigations were conducted, inter alia, "seeking to identify all responsible individuals", and (ii) the company fully disclosed the identities not just of the individual wrongdoers within its organization, but also, if applicable, of "known or suspected wrongdoers outside the organization".
+In particular, in addition to clarifying that "known facts" to be reviewed and explained when meeting with the Division's staff also include all relevant facts relating to individuals responsible for the misconduct, the Enforcement Advisory also clarifies that the Division would consider whether (i) independent investigations were conducted, inter alia, "seeking to identify all responsible individuals," and (ii) the company fully disclosed the identities not just of the individual wrongdoers within its organization, but also, if applicable, of "known or suspected wrongdoers outside the organization."

-The value of the company's cooperation to the commission's broader law enforcement interests
+The Value of the Company's Cooperation to the Commission's Broader Law Enforcement Interests

-Unlike the 2007 Enforcement Advisory, the new Enforcement Advisory now provides that the Division will consider factors related to its "broader programmatic interest in enforcing the Commodity Exchange Act and Regulations" when assessing companies' cooperation.
+Unlike the 2007 Enforcement Advisory, the new Enforcement Advisory now provides that the Division will consider factors related to its "broader programmatic interest in enforcing the Commodity Exchange Act and Regulations," when assessing companies' cooperation.

 In practice, this means that the Division will now also consider whether granting (or the extent to which granting) cooperation credit "encourages high-quality cooperation from other entities," or "otherwise enhances the [CFTC's] ability to detect and pursue violation of the Act and Regulations," as well as the "time and resources conserved as a result of the company's cooperation."
-The Enforcement Advisory also provides that the Division will take into account the relevance and nature of the specific investigation, i.e. whether the subject matter of the investigation is a priority for the CFTC and whether the misconduct involves regulated entities or relates to an industry-wide practice.
+The Enforcement Advisory also provides that the Division will take into account the relevance and nature of the specific investigation, i.e. whether the subject matter of the investigation is a priority for the CFTC, the misconduct involves regulated entities, or relates to an industry-wide practice.